R.E.M.: Legacy and influence

-Alternative bands such as Nirvana, Pavement, Radiohead, Coldplay, Pearl Jam (the band's vocalist Eddie Vedder inducted R.E.M. into the Rock and Roll Hall of Fame), Live, Stone Temple Pilots, Collective Soul, Alice in Chains, Hootie and the Blowfish and Pwr Bttm have drawn inspiration from R.E.M.'s music.
-"When I was 15 years old in Richmond, Virginia, they were a very important part of my life," Pavement's Bob Nastanovich said, "as they were for all the members of our band."
-Pavement's contribution to the No Alternative compilation (1993) was "Unseen Power of the Picket Fence", a song about R.E.M.'s early days.
-Local H, according to the band's Twitter account, created their name by combining two R.E.M. songs: "Oddfellows Local 151" and "Swan Swan H".
-Black Francis of the Pixies has described Murmur as "hugely influential" on his songwriting.
+Numerous bands and artists have cited R.E.M. as an influence, including Nirvana, Pavement, Radiohead, Pearl Jam, Live, Collective Soul, Alice in Chains, Better Than Ezra, Liz Phair, and the Ocean Blue.
+The Pavement member Bob Nastanovich said, "When I was 15 years old in Richmond, Virginia, they were a very important part of my life, as they were for all the members of our band."
+Pavement's contribution to the No Alternative compilation (1993) was "Unseen Power of the Picket Fence", a song which features references to R.E.M.'s early releases.
+According to their Twitter account, Local H created their name by combining the R.E.M. song titles "Oddfellows Local 151" and "Swan Swan H".
+Black Francis of the Pixies described Murmur as "hugely influential" on his songwriting.
 Kurt Cobain of Nirvana was a fan of R.E.M., and had unfulfilled plans to collaborate on a musical project with Stipe.
-Cobain told Rolling Stone in an interview earlier that year, "I don’t know how that band does what they do.
-God, they’re the greatest.
+Cobain told Rolling Stone in a 1994 interview, "I don't know how that band does what they do.
+God, they're the greatest.
 They've dealt with their success like saints, and they keep delivering great music."

-During his show at the 40 Watt Club in October 2018, Johnny Marr said: "As a British musician coming out of the indie scene in the early '80s, which I definitely am and am proud to have been, I can't miss this opportunity to acknowledge and pay my respects and honor the guys who put this town on the map for us in England.
-I'm talking about my comrades in guitar music, R.E.M.
-The Smiths really respected R.E.M.
-We had to keep an eye on what those guys were up to.
-It's an interesting thing for me, as a British musician, and all those guys as British musicians, to come to this place and play for you guys, knowing that it's the roots of Mike Mills and Bill Berry and Michael Stipe and my good friend Peter Buck."

-Cliff Burton, from Metallica, mentioned them as one of his favorite bands in the mid-1980's: "I have been listening to a lot of REM.
-I really like them for some reason.
-They are really good I think."
+The Radiohead singer, Thom Yorke, said Radiohead had "ripped off R.E.M. blind for years", and cited Stipe as his favorite lyricist.
+On November 3, 2023, the former Monkees member Micky Dolenz released an EP of R.E.M. cover songs.